 Please see the list of OCMP current funding opportunities below.
 As additional funding opportunities open this site will be updated with new information.

-Coastal Zone Management Habitat Protection & Restoration Bipartisan Infrastructure Law Funding Program
+Coastal Zone Management Habitat Protection & Restoration Program

-These funds will be awarded through a competitive process to support coastal habitat restoration and conservation.
-The restoration and conservation of ecologically significant ecosystems such as wetlands, headlands, and natural shoreline will help reduce the impacts of coastal hazards, including flooding and climate change, to property, infrastructure and cultural resources, and at the same time provide economic and social benefits to coastal communities.
+These funds are awarded competitively to support coastal habitat restoration and conservation efforts.
+Restoring and conserving ecologically significant ecosystems — such as wetlands, headlands, and natural shorelines — helps reduce the impacts of coastal hazards, including flooding and sea level rise, on property, infrastructure, and cultural resources.

 Project Types Funded